grimmpp/home-assistant-eltako/docs/standalone/packaging.md

 it again before it builds, and a release tag which does not belong to the version does not get published.

+### Pre-releases

+A version with a marker (`2.2.0rc1`, `2.3.0b1`) is a pre-release everywhere at once, which is the point of having one version for both:

+* **PyPI** sorts it before `2.2.0` (PEP 440), so `pip install eltako-enocean-tool` keeps installing the last finished release. `pip install --pre eltako-enocean-tool` takes the candidate.
+* **HACS** only offers it when *show beta versions* is switched on for this repository - and only if the github release is marked as a **pre-release**.
+* the **web ui** marks it: the version in the header carries a `pre-release` tag and the *About* page explains what that means (`prerelease` of `eltako/integration_info`, `const.is_prerelease`).

+The publish job refuses the two ways to get this wrong: a version with a marker on a release which is not marked as a pre-release (HACS would hand it to everybody), and a finished version on a release which is marked as one (nobody but a beta tester would ever see it).

 ## The pipeline

 [`.github/workflows/build_package.yml`](../../.github/workflows/build_package.yml)